 What determines the price of HAMR drives?
 Obviously, HAMR drives include new components, such as the lasers (though these might not add much to cost).
 HAMR drives also require special recording media, since you want highly anisotropic material.

-Secondly, what matters is not just the bill of materials, but how that bill of materials scales with capacity.
-Even if production costs are high early on, these costs may eventually become worth it as areal density soars and $/TB declines.
 Seagate, for one, is optimistic.
 It points out that it’s easier to increase the density of HAMR drives, as you no longer need to stick in extra platters.
 The reduced bill of materials may also allow for cheaper production of lower capacity drives.
-A 5-platter 20TB HAMR drive will have a cheaper bill of materials than a 10-platter 20TB PMR drive.
+A 5-platter 20TB HAMR drive will have a cheaper bill of materials, for example, than a 10-platter 20TB PMR drive.

 The HAMR Drive Roadmaps

 The potential of HAMR drives has led to big ambitions.
+Each of the Big Three HDD manufacturers has a different approach to incorporating HAMR into their capacity roadmaps.

-Seagate’s first HAMR drives, released in 2024 as part of their Mosaic 3+ HDD platform, are 30+TB.
-The firm now plans to produce 40+TB drives by the end of 2025.
 From there, Seagate plans on manufacturing 50TB drives and beyond.
 While there are no specific release dates for these higher capacity drives, CEO Dave Mosley says there will be a gap of 18-20 months between HAMR capacity increases, as opposed to 12-15 months for PMR.
+Seagate has also invested £100 million in its photonics plant in Northern Ireland, which makes the lasers in Seagate’s Mozaic HAMR drives.

 Related Reading